 The marauding right-back whose pinpoint crosses fueled Italy's 2006 World Cup triumph and AC Milan's European dominance.

-Massimo Oddo's career is a testament to the power of precision and timing.
-He wasn't the flashiest fullback, but his game was built on defensive solidity and, most famously, a devastatingly accurate right foot.
-His whipped crosses became a primary weapon for every team he played for, most notably during his peak years with Lazio and AC Milan.
-The pinnacle arrived in 2006, when he was a starter for the Italian national team that won the World Cup in Germany, contributing a crucial assist in the semi-final.
-A year later, he lifted the UEFA Champions League trophy with Milan.
-After retiring, he moved into management, known for his tactical discipline and a career path that has seen him return to the Milan system, now guiding the club's next wave of talent as a coach.
+Massimo Oddo's right foot delivered whipped crosses that became a primary weapon for every team he played for.
+Defensive solidity and devastating accuracy defined his game, most notably during peak years with Lazio and AC Milan.
+In 2006 he started for the Italian national team that won the World Cup in Germany, contributing a crucial assist in the semi-final.
+A year later he lifted the UEFA Champions League trophy with Milan.
+After retiring he moved into management, applying tactical discipline.
+His career path has returned him to the Milan system, where he now guides the club's next wave of talent as a coach.

 1965–1980